 PSY 300.
 Social Psychology (3) Psychological and group influences on perception; attitude formation and change; the development of social relations, i.e., affiliation, attraction, and affective bonds; group processes, especially leadership, group problem-solving, status, and role differentiation; group influences on aggression, mob and panic behavior; escalation and resolution of interpersonal, intergroup, and international conflict.
-Prerequisites: PSY 101-102 and SOC 101.
+Prerequisites: PSY 101 and SOC 101.

 PSY 304.
 Developmental Psychology (3) The study of social, intellectual, emotional, perceptual, and physical development from conception to death.
 Important theories and research are explored.
-Prerequisites: PSY 101-102.
+Prerequisites: PSY 101.

 PSY 310.
-Psychology of Gender (3) This course examines the roots, nature, and social construction of gender.
+Psychology of Gender (3) (D) This course examines the roots, nature, and social construction of gender.
 It will focus on psychological issues related to the roles assumed by males and females in contemporary society.
-Prerequisites: PSY 101 and 102.
+Prerequisites: PSY 101.

-- PSY 320.
+PSY 320.
 Personality Theories (3) This course has two focuses: (1) the major theories of personality; and (2) current areas of research such as genetic foundations, mental illness, affiliation, aggression, the unconscious, self-awareness, relationships, expectancy, motivation, emotions, identity, and measurement of personality.
-Prerequisites: PSY 101-102.
-Recommended for interns. - PSY 322.
+Prerequisites: PSY 101.
+Recommended for interns.

+PSY 322.
 Tests and Measures (3) An introduction to the theory, administration, scoring, and interpretation of standardized tests.
 Intelligence, achievement, and interest tests are emphasized; personality inventories are introduced.
 Some test construction is included.
-Prerequisites: PSY 101-102, PSY 263.
-Recommended for interns. - PSY 324.
+Prerequisites: PSY 101 and PSY 263.
+Recommended for interns.

+PSY 324.
 Health Psychology (3) Topics include the role of psychological factors in the maintenance of good health, the treatment of already existing illness, and recovery from ongoing illness.
-Prerequisites: PSY 101-102, PSY 263 or permission of instructor. - PSY 325.
-Abnormal Psychology (3) This course concerns itself with the dynamics of abnormal behavior, with primary emphasis on the description of psychotic, personality and anxiety disorders.
-These pathological states are compared with the normal personality.
-The course also includes discussion of the various models of abnormal behavior, as well as the treatment of each mental disorder.
-Finally, complex and controversial issues in the mental health field are introduced.
-Prerequisites: PSY 101-02 or permission of instructor. - PSY 330.
+Prerequisites: PSY 101 and PSY 263 or permission of instructor.

+PSY 330.
 Industrial/Organizational Psychology (3) The behavior of people in industrial and business organizations.
 A psychological approach to the problems present in many organizations, such as poor morale, lack of motivation, job stress, and absenteeism.
 Emphasis will be given to a systems approach of analyzing problems within an industrial/organizational setting.
-Prerequisites: PSY 101-102, advanced standing or permission of the instructor. - PSY 340.
+Prerequisites: PSY 101 and advanced standing or permission of the instructor.

+PSY 340.
 Humanistic Psychology (3) The development of humanistic psychology emphasizing the theories of Rogers, Maslow, and Jung.
 The theories are applied to the analysis of life goals and aspirations.
 Various approaches such as lectures, discussions, movies, analysis of movies, group exercises, journal keeping, and art therapy are used.
 Writing intensive.
-Prerequisites: PSY 101-102, advanced standing or permission of the instructor.
-Recommended for psychology interns and art therapy majors. - PSY 342.
+Prerequisites: PSY 101 and advanced standing or permission of the instructor.
+Recommended for psychology interns and art therapy majors.

+PSY 342.
 Introduction to Creative Arts Therapy (3) Psychological and cultural basis for the use of art and other creative arts in psychotherapy.
 Major theories and techniques and their applications to different client populations are covered.
 While lecture and discussions are used, the students spend a substantial amount of class time designing and doing art therapy techniques.
 Writing and oral presentation intensive.
-Prerequisites: PSY 101-102, advanced standing or permission of the instructor.
+Prerequisites: PSY 101 and advanced standing or permission of the instructor.
 Recommended for psychology interns.
 Required of art therapy majors.
 PSY 351.
-Descriptive Research Methods (3) (W) This is the first of a two-course - PSY 351.
 Descriptive Research Methods (3) (W) This is the first of a two-course sequence that will combine methodology and accompanying statistics.
 This course will cover ethics, literature review, and descriptive research methods including naturalistic observation, survey methods, and correlational studies.
 Students will propose research questions, collect and analyze data, and learn how to write an APA style scientific report.
 Writing intensive.
+Prerequisites: PSY 101 and PSY 263.